zishan-ahmad-nlp/persona-topic-shift/RTPCS/RPTCS/ReadMe.md

 1. Provide all the arguments in the "rlmain.py" file.
 2. Go to terminal window and enter "python rlmain.py" for WindowsOS or "python3 rlmain.py" for UNIX-based OS to start the RL fine-tuning.

-Args:
+Arguments:

-modelname:str, 'the desired modelname', csvfile:str, the csv file to load the annotated dataset from device:str, Default='cuda' n_epochs:int, Default=1
+modelname:str, 'the desired modelname', <br>
+csvfile:str, the csv file to load the annotated dataset from <br>
+device:str, Default='cuda'
+n_epochs:int, Default=1
 batch_size:int, Default=1